dromara/sureness/docs/sample-javalin.md

 ````

-## Provide a issue jwt api
+## Provide an Issue JWT Api

-Now we provide a rest api to issue jwt.
-We can use this jwt to test jwt auth.
+Now we provide a REST API to issue JWT.
+We can use this JWT to test JWT auth.

 ````
        // issue jwt rest api